THE BEST LAS VEGAS PROPERTIES

 exercise of the right of eminent domain.

-Condominium - A real estate project in which each
+Condominium - A real estate project in which

-limited common areas.
+certain limited common areas.

-Condominium Conversion - Changing the ownership of an existing
+Condominium Conversion - Changing the ownership of an

-Condominium Hotel (condotel)
+Condominium Hotel (condotel) - A condominium

 project that has rental or registration desks, short-term occupancy, food and